TIED IN OR TIED UP? THE CONTRASTING EFFECTS OF SOCIAL TIES ON EMPLOYEE TURNOVER

 We analyze how and why employees’ exposure to organizational formal structures characterized by high ambiguity relates to their workplace informal networks and job performance.
 Departing from prior research, which generally overlooks the role of individual differences in explaining heterogenous responses to organizational ambiguity, we focus on the need for cognitive closure as key dimension characterizing individuals' tolerance for ambiguity.
 We examine this question through the revelatory case of the matrix form—one of the quintessential sources of formal ambiguity arising from dual chains of command.
 We argue that matrix-based employees will exhibit local networks that are more open than do peers in more traditional forms with a single chain of command.
 Yet this association will only hold true for people with a low tolerance for ambiguity, that is, a high need for cognitive closure.
 Finally, we also show how such a tolerance for ambiguity is a key boundary condition underlying network advantage in formal settings characterized by high ambiguity, thus shedding light on the important role of dispositions in the interplay between formal and informal structures.
 Using a combination of field and experimental data, we find support for all predictions.

-With Ekaterina Netchaeva and Giuseppe "Beppe" Soda
+With Ekaterina Netchaeva (HEC) and Giuseppe "Beppe" Soda (Bocconi)

 Stage: Writing stage